 Planning is futile without control over spending, and without planning, there are no targeted objectives to achieve.

-Operating budgets extend out for one year and are divided into four quarters.
-The quarters are then divided into months and the budget review of gains, losses and variances is done on a monthly basis.
+The quarters are then divided into months, and the budget review of gains, losses, and variances is done monthly.

 The Budgeting Process